AsilbekNorboev/coding_practice_flashcards/README.md

 - Navigation Controls: Prev/Next buttons and card index.
 - Copied the Codepath Styling for easier reading and understanding
 - implemented the SM-2 Algorithm so cards you struggle with reappear sooner, while the ones you know well get pushed farther out.
+- Added Analytics: Review Quality Distribution, # of Reviews in the Last 7 days, and Per-Unit Progress(attempted/not attempted per unit).
+All of these are visual charts
 ## WIP(WORK IN PROGRESS)

 Stuff I am working on